ballgoesvroomvroom/AP_MALPorter/README.md

 ## 1.0 Features
 - Fast and gets the job done; built mainly for the sole purpose of porting over anime data from AnimePlanet's database to MyAnimeList's database.
-- Lightweight; little to no third party dependancies used.
+- Lightweight; only one third party dependancies is used - `requests`.
-- Simple to use; simply put in your export list from AnimePlanet and it'd do wonders, though some human intervention may be needed.
+- Simple to use; simply put in your exported list from AnimePlanet and it'd do wonders, though some human intervention may be needed.
 - Comes pre-packaged with a local database that will expand gradually over use since both sites have name discrepancies.

 ## 1.1 Behaviour
+- Your list on either sites can be private, as long as you authorise the MAL client app.
 - Unable to update `is_rewatching` value in MyAnimeList since AnimePlanet did not include any likewise data when exporting.
 - Scores on AnimePlanet will multiply by 2 when updating score in MyAnimeList since the latter has scores up til 10.
 - Number of watched episodes and amount of times rewatched will update accordingly.